-The School/Academy will ensure that the DSL and SPOC (if different) will complete a local Workshop to Raise Awareness of Prevent (WRAP) and that this training will be cascaded to staff as part of the annual CPD training programme, this will be the responsibility of the DSL/SPOC.
+We will ensure that the DSL and SPOC (if different) will keep up to date with the local Prevent initiative and access appropriate training which will be cascaded to staff as part of the annual CPD training programme, this will be the responsibility of the DSL/SPOC.

-7. Safeguarding Pupils who are Vulnerable to Exploitation, Child Sexual Exploitation, Forced Marriage, Female Genital Mutilation, or Trafficking
+7. Safeguarding Pupils who are Vulnerable to Child Exploitation [Sexual and Criminal], Forced Marriage, Female Genital Mutilation, or Trafficking